How to Safely Handle and Store ESD-Sensitive PC Components

 Storage Containers

-For added protection, especially for smaller components like RAM modules or SSDs, use conductive bins or storage containers.
-These containers are designed to work in conjunction with anti-static bags, offering an extra layer of protection against ESD.
+For added protection, especially for smaller components like RAM modules or SSDs, use conductive storage bins or ESD storage containers.
+These containers are designed to work in conjunction with anti‑static bags, offering an extra layer of protection against ESD.

 Reading more: